danschultzer/ex_oauth2_provider/README.md

 #### Username and password

 You'll need to provide an authorization method that accepts username and password as arguments, and returns `{:ok, resource_owner}` or `{:error, reason}`.
-Something like this:
+Here'a an example:

 ```elixir
 # Configuration in config/config.exs